verena-yacoub/SDCND-P3/README.md

 * a fully connected layer with 10 outputs
 * a fully connected layer with 1 output

+A callback of early stopping was used to prevent worsening of the model.

 #### 2. Attempts to reduce overfitting in the model

 * The main strategy to avoid overfitting was [data augmentation](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L49-L58) by flipping, thresholding, and brightness enhancement.
+* number of epochs was reduced to 3
 * The data was then [split](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L85) into 80% training and 20% validation
 * The model was examined in track one of the simulator and did not get off road